concur/developer.concur.com/src/api-reference/authentication/sign_in_with_concur.markdown

 In all cases, the error description provided by Concur should be displayed to the user.

-Below are a few special cases that require additional handling:
+The following covers special cases that require additional handling.

 ## <a name="authorization_declined"></a>Authorization Declined